ilanschnell/bitarray/README.rst

 ``iterdecode(code)`` -> iterator
-   Given a prefix code (a dict mapping symbols to bitarrays), decode the content of the bitarray and iterate over the symbols.
+   Given a prefix code (a dict mapping symbols to bitarrays), decode the content of the bitarray and return an iterator over the symbols.

 ``itersearch(bitarray)`` -> iterator